teacat/reiner/README.md

 db.Where("lastName", nil, "IS NOT")

 err := db.Get("users")
-// Equals: SELECT * FROM users where lastName IS NOT NULL
+// 等效於：SELECT * FROM users where lastName IS NOT NULL
 ```

 ### Raw